What is the slayer rule?

 Where do slayer rules apply?

 Each U.S. state has its own slayer statute.
-Some are broad and permit insanity pleas, while others are more intricate and won’t pay out if there are signs of past abuse.
+Some are more lenient and permit insanity pleas, while others are more stringent and won’t even pay out to the beneficiary in question if there are signs of past abuse.

 References